Jbbermeo/Python_crash_course/README.md

 # 📚 Object-Oriented Programming (OOP) in Python: Documentation Structure

+## 🔹 **Overview**
+This documentation provides a structured learning path for understanding **Object-Oriented Programming (OOP) in Python**.
+It is divided into four key modules:

+1. **Core Concepts Before OOP** – Covers essential Python fundamentals to build a strong foundation before diving into OOP.
+2. **Key OOP Concepts** – Introduces fundamental OOP principles such as classes, inheritance, polymorphism, and encapsulation.
+3. **OOP Applications and Best Practices** – Demonstrates how to apply OOP in real-world scenarios using best practices.
+4. **Exercises and Assessments** – Includes practical exercises and quizzes to reinforce understanding and test knowledge.

 ## 🔹 **1.
 Core Concepts Before OOP**
 👉 These are essential Python concepts to reinforce knowledge before diving into OOP.